 You can’t get cash from your home equity when you use the streamline program to refinance your VA loan.
 You will need to apply for a cash-out refinance instead.

 Talk to Freedom Mortgage about VA refinancing today!

-Freedom Mortgage is the #1 VA lender1 in the United States.
+Freedom Mortgage was the #1 VA lender1 in the United States in 2021.
 Our experienced Loan Advisors will be happy to speak with you about how to refinance a VA loan.
 To get started, please call

 844-267-6544 or fill out our online form.